sam-mccall/mod_dart/README.md

 APXS and Apache will be automatically located if they're on your PATH with common names (apxs/apxs2, apache2/httpd).
 Otherwise set the appropriate variables.

-`./build.sh` will build the library, install it, and start apache in debug mode (single-threaded, attached to terminal).
+`./build.sh` will build the library, install it, and restart apache.